 Assessment of the High Carbon Stock Approach in the PT PU area is an activity of assessing and assessing the feasibility of the new plantation development plan.
 This assessment is comprehensive which includes several feasibility studies, including: (i).
 Social and environmental impact assessment (details in section 3 & 4); (ii), Involvement of communities and other stakeholders in new plantation development plans and HCV, HCSA assessments; (iii).
 HCV assessment which is an integral part in the preparation of an integrated management and monitoring plan for the development of new plantations (details in section 5.1); (iv).
-Development of an integrated management and monitoring plan for the HCS area by considering social, economic and environmental aspects so that the new plantation development plan can have a positive impact on improving environmental and socio-economic quality.
+Development of an integrated management and environmental aspects so that the new plantation development plan can have a positive impact on improving environmental and socio-economic quality.